BishopFox/badPods/README.md

 # Exec into pod
 kubectl -n [namespace] exec -it pod-chroot-node -- chroot /host
 # Do stuff in pod
-# You now have full root access to the pod
+# You now have full root access to the node
 ```

 Reference(s):